laurent85v/archuseriso/readme.md

     --sizepart2 integer[g|G]  2nd partition size in GiB (Boot partition, FAT) --sizepart3 integer[g|G]  3rd partition size in GiB (persistent partition, Ext4)

-Normal installation onto a USB drive
+Normal installation on a USB drive
 -------------------------------------
-Installation identical to a normal installation on a hard disk drive.
-No live image installed, no compression, hard disk like installation except journal configured in volatile mode for limiting writes to usb drive.
+No live image installed, no compression, hard disk like installation except systemd logs configured in volatile mode for limiting writes to usb drive.
 See the command line help for available options.

 Command synopsis: